Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Experiments

-\textbf{The exponent $\alpha$ for $b_{\mathrm{magic}}$:} larger $\alpha$, which leads to smaller $\bmagic$, was helpful for the benchmark functions, and smaller $\alpha$, which leads to larger $\bmagic$, was helpful for the HPO benchmarks as we could expect from Section~\ref{main:experiments:section:ablation-results}.
-As the compromise for both the benchmark functions and the HPO benchmarks lied in $\alpha = 2.0$, we recommend using it.
-However, since the exponent for $\bmagic$ is the most important parameter, we need to adapt the parameter carefully.
+\textbf{Exponent $\alpha$ for $b_{\mathrm{magic}}$:} As discussed in Section~\ref{main:experiments:section:ablation-results}, a large $\alpha$, which leads to a small $\bmagic$, and a small $\alpha$, which leads to a large $\bmagic$, are effective for the benchmark functions and the HPO benchmarks, respectively.
+We recommend $\alpha = 2.0$, which is the compromise for both the benchmark functions and the HPO benchmarks based on the results.
+However, the exponent for $\bmagic$ is the most important parameter, so careful tuning is still necessary.